osquery/osquery/docs/wiki/deployment/process-auditing.md

 On Linux a companion table `user_events` is included that provides several authentication-based events.
 If you are enabling process auditing it should be trivial to also include this table.

+#### Linux socket auditing

+Another audit-based table is provided on Linux: `socket_events`.
+This table reports events for the syscalls `bind` and `connect`.
+This table is not enabled with process events by default because it introduces considerable added load on the system.

+Use `--audit_allow_sockets` to enable the associated event subscriber.

 ## OS X process auditing

 osquery does not (yet?) support audit on Darwin platforms.
 It is possible to enable process auditing using a kernel extension.
 The extension can be downloaded and installed from the [http://osquery.io/downloads](http://osquery.io/downloads) page.
 It must be kept up to date alongside the osquery daemon and shell since there are automatic API restrictions applied.
 If you are running a 1.7.5 daemon, a 1.7.5 extension is needed otherwise the extension will not be used.
 If you are interested in the extension's design and development please check out the [kernel](../development/kernel.md) development guide.